Related Topics

 With the grandparent scam, for example, someone calls you pretending to be your grandchild and claiming they’re in dire straits.
 They need money to get out of jail (or pay urgent medical bills), and they’re pleading with you to help.

-How to protect yourself: In any scenario where you’re being asked for money or personal information, take a moment and ask, “Why?”
-If you’ve been contacted out of the blue, you want to first verify the call is coming from the person the caller is claiming to be.
-Hang up and call back from your saved phone number of the contact, or email from a saved address to avoid typos.
+How to protect yourself: In any scenario where you’re being pressed for money or personal information, take a moment and ask, “Why?”
+If you’ve been contacted out of the blue, you first want to verify that the caller is actually who they claim to be.
+Hang up and call them back from your saved phone number of the contact, or email from a saved address to avoid typos.

-If you do send money to someone you know, make 100% certain you’re sending it to the right person—especially if you use a payment app, which does not allow cancellation.
-Double-check that you have their correct information before you make the transaction.
+If you do send money to someone you know, make 100% certain you’re sending it to the right person—especially if you use a payment app that doesn't allow you to cancel transactions.
+Double-check that you have their correct information before you make the payment.
 Above all, don’t send money you’re uncomfortable losing or outright cannot afford to lose.
 It’s important to remember that someone who truly cares about you would not put you in the position of putting your finances at risk.

 The strategies above can help you spot scams early on.
 But what if it’s too late?
 What if you’ve already fallen for a fraudster’s trickery?